snltd/SexyMF/README.md

 Querying Service State
 ----------------------

-This is usually done through the svcs(1) command.
+This is usually done through the `svcs(1)` command, so `svcs` is the first part of the API call following the zone specification.

 To list all installed services.

     $ svcs -a
     GET http://host:9206/smf/@/svcs HTTP/1.1

-Use of the 'state' variable allows you to filter on service state.
+Use of the `state` variable allows you to filter on service state.
 It's like running `svcs -a` and passing the output through `grep`.

     $ svcs -a | grep ^online